-To be considered in good standing, undergraduates must maintain semester and cumulative grade point averages of 2.0 or higher, have no unofficial withdrawals (UW) or unauthorized incompletes, incur no failing grades, and make satisfactory academic progress (see "Failure to Make Academic Progress" below).
+To be considered in good standing, undergraduates must maintain semester and cumulative grade point averages of 2.0 or higher, have no marks of UW (Unofficial Withdrawal) or AR (Administrative Referral), no unauthorized incompletes, incur no failing grades, and make satisfactory academic progress (see "Failure to Make Academic Progress" below).
 Students with multiple withdrawals, or who are placed on probation or required to withdraw for either academic or disciplinary reasons, are not in good standing.
-Only students in good standing are eligible for study away from Columbia, study abroad, and officer positions within the GS Student Council.
+Only students in good standing are eligible for study away from Columbia, study abroad, or to hold officer positions within the GS Student Council.